trunghng/trunghng.github.io/_posts/2021-08-21-monte-carlo-in-rl.markdown

 ##### Applying to Off-policy MC Prediction using IS
 {: #applying-off-policy-is}
 In ordinary IS, the returns are scaled by the IS ratio $\rho_{t:T(t)-1}$, then simply averaged, as in \eqref{5}.
-Thus, it's easy to apply incremental method to ordinary IS.
+Thus, it's easy to apply incremental method to OIS.

-For weighted IS, as in the equation \eqref{6}, we have to form a weighted average of the returns, and a slightly different incremental incremental algorithm is required.
+For WIS, as in the equation \eqref{6}, we have to form a weighted average of the returns, and a slightly different incremental incremental algorithm is required.
 Suppose we have a sequence of returns $G_1,G_2,\dots,G_{n-1}$, all starting in the same state and each with a corresponding random weight $W_i$ (e.g., $W_i=\rho_{t_i:T(t_i)}$).
 We wish to form the estimate
 \begin{equation}
 V_n\doteq\dfrac{\sum_{k=1}^{n-1}W_kG_k}{\sum_{k=1}^{n-1}W_k},\hspace{1cm}n\geq2